 There are several common aspects to the Golden Visa Greece Program and Portugal Golden Visa program.
-First and foremost they are both offered by two stunning and safe European countries with sunny Mediterannean climates and low living costs.
-With delicious food, beautiful beaches, and rich culture, no wonder why so many tourists come to visit the countries every year.
+First and foremost they are both offered by two stunning and safe European countries, each with sunny Mediterranean climates and low living costs.
+With delicious food, beautiful beaches, and a rich culture, no wonder why so many tourists visit these countries every year.

 Greece and Portugal Golden Visa comparison

 |Program characteristics||Greece Golden Visa||Portugal Golden Visa|

 |Passport global ranking||8th||6th|

 |Time to citizenship||7 years||5 years|

 Investment routes: Real estate, capital contribution, capital transfer, shares, bonds, or government bond

 *This current threshold is subject to change in the coming year, as the Greek government plans on raising the minimum requirement to €500,000 for property investments.

 Investment routes: Real estate, renovations, business startup, research, private equity funds, capital transfer, national heritage funds